 Characterization of solid-liquid interactions via wettability simulations

-Overlapping surface chemistry and surface physics is how we explain the behavior of phases interacting at interfaces.
+Overlapping surface chemistry and surface physics is how we explain the behavior of different phases interacting at interfaces.
 One of the objectives for scientists and engineers is to develop theories and techniques to quantify the affinity between a given set of materials forming an interface.
-Particularly, solid-liquid interfaces are of significant importance to many engineering applications in the fields of nanofludics and heat transfer as the solid-liquid interaction strength plays a major role in the energy, mass, and momentum transport processes.
-It is our goal to develop theory and support it with atomistic simulations to further understand the fundamental physics of solid-liquid interactions and how these affect the structure of interfacial liquid.
-Additionally, we look into techniques to generate appropriate solid-liquid interaction potentials for classical atomistic simulations based on experimental wettability information, at the same time that we determine whether or not this practice is reliable.
+Particularly, solid-liquid interfaces are of significant importance to many engineering applications in the fields of nanofluidics and heat transfer as the solid-liquid interaction strength plays a significant role in the energy, mass, and momentum transport processes.
+Furthermore, for this kind of interfaces, the larger mobility of the liquid phase and its ability to morph allow the formation of solid-like structures influenced by the solid phase.
+These structures are characterized for displaying larger molecular concentration and depicting drastic modifications on its vibrational properties severely affecting the transport phenomena.
+Our current efforts at the IPHEL lab are focused in the development of theory and evidences for supporting it with atomistic simulations to further understand the fundamental physics of solid-liquid interactions and how these affect the structure of interfacial liquid and hence, the transport phenomena.
+Additionally, we investigate techniques to generate appropriate solid-liquid interaction potentials for classical atomistic simulations based on experimental wettability information and multibody electronic structure methods (e.g., DFT, RPA), and at the same time we determine whether the obtained models are reliable for its application.

 Slip in nanoconfined liquids (nanochannels)